Skip to content

 RapiseLauncher Extension for Azure DevOps

-This section explains how to execute Rapise Spira Test Sets in Azure DevOps pipelines using the RapiseLauncher.
+This section explains how to execute Rapise test sets from Azure DevOps pipelines using the RapiseLauncher.

 Azure DevOps

-We assume that Rapise tests are stored in a SpiraTeams.
+We assume that Rapise tests are stored in a SpiraTeam.
 Here we plan to configure a build pipeline for executing a SpiraTeam Test Set on a Microsoft-hosted agent.

-The benefit of the Microsoft-hosted agent is its configuration - it has latest version of web browsers, with relevant version of webdriver connectors.
-Everything is configured for the test run (updates and popups disabled, etc).
-RapiseLauncher may be used to execute Desktop UI tests, API tests, mobile tests and web tests.
-For web tests it is possible to use Rapise own Chrome extension, IE 11 or any selenium webdriver-based target.
+The benefit of the Microsoft-hosted agent is its configuration: it has the latest versions of web browsers, with relevant versions of WebDriver connectors.
+Everything is configured for the test run (updates and pop-ups disabled, etc.).
+RapiseLauncher can be used to execute Desktop UI tests, API tests, mobile tests, and web tests.
+For web tests, it is possible to use Rapise's own Chrome extension, IE 11, or any Selenium WebDriver-based target.

-The same extension may be used for launching tests in self-hosted Windows agents.
+The same extension can be used for launching tests on self-hosted Windows agents.

-Although in minimal configuration just RapiseLauncher step is enough, the pipeline definition may also include build, deploy or download of the AUT before the test execution.
-The results of test execution are then stored into the SpiraTeam.
+Although in a minimal configuration the RapiseLauncher step alone is sufficient, the pipeline definition may also include building, deploying, or downloading the AUT before test execution.
+The results of test execution are then stored in SpiraTeam.

-Once configured and executed the extension does the following:
+Once configured and executed, the extension performs the following actions:

-4. Publish execution results, videos and logs back to SpiraTeam, so they are attached to the test run.
+4. Publishes execution results, videos, and logs back to SpiraTeam, where they are attached to the test run.

-The whole configuration process contains the following steps:
+The entire configuration process involves the following steps:

-1. Add Rapise extension to the organization using Visual Studio Marketplace.
+1. Add the Rapise extension to the organization using the Visual Studio Marketplace.

-2. Configure SpiraTeam connection Point for the project.
+2. Configure the SpiraTeam connection point for the project.

 3. Define a pipeline.

-5. Configure a pipeline definition for executing tests via RapiseLauncher.
+5. Configure the pipeline definition for executing tests via RapiseLauncher.

 Step 1: Install Marketplace Extension for the Organization